 *As of March 4, 2020

 Both the SBA 7(a) and 504 loan programs are initiatives by the Small Business Administration to open access to affordable funding for small businesses.
 Getting approved for traditional bank loans is tough or impossible for many owners, so the SBA provides guarantys on portions of these loans to mitigate the risk lenders take on when working with small businesses.

-Basic requirements apply to all of the programs, but most small businesses are eligible to receive SBA loans.
-To qualify, you must:
+Basic requirements apply to all of the programs, but most small businesses are eligible to receive SBA loans if they:

-- Be a for-profit business operating within the U.S.
+- Are a for-profit business operating within the U.S.